 When shame crosses the line into toxic or unhealthy territory, it can look like:

-- Obsessing over your mistakes to the point of interfering with sleep/work/relationships
+- Obsessing over your mistakes to the point of interfering with sleep, work, or relationships.
+(Maybe it’s all 3.)

-- More often than not, feeling worthless, hopeless, ruined, or bad
+- Low self-esteem while feeling worthless, hopeless, ruined, or bad.

 When beginning this healing process, I like to discuss the difference with my therapy clients between normal shame and toxic shame – it can be helpful to better understand how shame shows up in your life, why it shows up, and how to work through it if you can first determine what’s toxic versus what isn’t.